Home Lower Mainland Paintball Facilities

 TIP #2: It’s unlikely you’ll need one, but if you’re a male who plans to paintball often and you’re concerned about your future reproductive potential, consider investing in a protective cup.

 TIP #3: Book in advance.
 A paintball venue isn’t something you usually just show up at.
-And look out for sales and promotions.
+And keep an eye out for sales and promotions.

 TIP #4: Participants must sign a waiver prior to participating.
 If you bring children who aren’t your own, get their parents or guardians to print waivers from online and sign them in advance.

-TIP #5: Try paintballing at least once.
+TIP #5: You should try paintballing at least once.
 It’s a blast, and something you’ll remember for a long time.
 We highly recommend it!

 Other Information